Siblings help isolated seniors combat loneliness with video messages, care packages

 "That's what got me thinking about what I could do to help seniors fight isolation because they weren't allowed to see any family or friends," Hita Gupta told Fox News.

-Loneliness has always been such a problem, especially for seniors, she said.
+Loneliness has always been such a problem, especially for older people, she said.

 "During a pandemic, the biggest concern in any senior living community is social isolation," Brandi Barksdale, the director of life enrichment at Artis Senior Living of Huntingdon Valley in Pennsylvania, told Fox News.